 fbpx

 Happy Easter everyone!
-In today’s Study Sunday we will be studying the topic Easter from Matthew 21, 26-27, in reference to the Holy Week, giving you an overview of Palm Sunday, the Last Supper, Jesus in the Garden of Gethsemane all leading up to His crucifixion and resurrection
+In today’s Study Sunday, we will be studying the Holy Week timeline giving you an overview of Palm Sunday, the Last Supper, and Jesus in the Garden of Gethsemane leading up to His Crucifixion and Resurrection.

-Without a further ado, let’s get started!
+Without further ado, let’s get started!
 I hope this study blesses you 🙂

 What people thought the Messiah would be like?What Jesus was really like?